-The City of Livermore, in participation with surrounding cities, established an Airport Protection Area (APA) to keep surrounding land uses compatible with aviation activities, by discouraging the development of noise-sensitive land uses (e.g., residential uses) in areas frequently overflown by aircraft (also see Section 4.5.1).
+The City of Livermore, in participation with surrounding cities, established an Airport Protection Area (APA) to keep surrounding land uses compatible with aviation activities, by discouraging the development of noise-sensitive land uses (e.g., residential uses) in areas frequently overflown by aircraft.
 In addition to the establishment of the APA, the City of Livermore's Noise Element includes objectives and policies that are relevant to aircraft and airport noise.
 These include the following relevant policies: